-As Dress for Success Cincinnati celebrates its 20th Anniversary, we're sharing 20 of the countless inspiring stories from the courageous women we serve and dedicated volunteers who help them on their journey.
+In 2020, Dress for Success Cincinnati celebrated its 20th Anniversary.
+To honor this exciting milestone, we shared 20 of the countless inspiring stories from the courageous women we serve and dedicated volunteers who help them on their journey.

 DfSC clients Cheryl, Judy, and Tanyqua at the 2020 Fashion Show